osamamragab/lc3-vm/README.md

 ### Running

 Simply build the project and run the output binary with the desired image file.
-Some example images are in `objs` directory.
+Some example images are in the `objs` directory.

 ```sh
 zig build